 Once you have found a rough position, place two pieces of masking tape on the floor, one marking distance to back wall, another noting positing from the side wall.
 Mark the tape in one-inch increments.
 This will allow you to move each speaker exactly the same amount, without having to re-measure each time.

-Exact distances are critical!
-Always use a tape measure, half an inch can make all the difference in the world.
+Always use a tape measure or laser measure - exact distances are critical - half an inch can make all the difference in the world.

-Bear in mind that the best location for creating a spacious soundstage, may not be the ideal location for bass.
+Bear in mind that the best location for creating a spacious soundstage, may not be the ideal location for bass or produce the smoothest midrange.
 We are searching for a balance, a compromise of parameters that comes closest to our personal definition of ideal.

 When setting up new speakers, don’t rush through the process.
 Take your time and slowly find the ideal location over a few weeks of listening.
 Pressing to find the right position can be very frustrating.
 Also note that the sound of the speakers will change during break-in.
-Play the speakers for at least 100 hours before fine tuning placement.
+Play the speakers for at least 100 hours (many speakers require 500 hours) before fine tuning placement.

 If you’ve already placed your speakers, but did not put much effort into the process, spend some time tweaking your speaker set-up.
 I think you’ll be very pleased with the results.